elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 This guide is by no means comprehensive.
 Please get in touch with further suggestions for relevant standards and data sharing tools that can make it more complete.
 Sites such as [Fairsharing](https://fairsharing.org/) can provide a wealth of data about standards that may be appropriate for a given data type and not mentioned in this brief guide.

-## Biological hosts - Metadata, ontologies and (meta)data publication
+## Design: Biological hosts - Metadata, ontologies and (meta)data publication

 ### Description
 Metadata standards and ontologies to capture the taxonomic and phenotypic data about the biological hosts or organism are still evolving, therefore finding and using a correct standard to describe the biological host can be challenging.